pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 workloads (batch processing) and in new environments (edge computing).
 Such workloads no longer need just RAM and CPU, but also access to specialized hardware.
-With upcoming enhancements of data center interconnects, accelerators no longer need to be physically plugged into the nodes where they are used.
-Instead, accelerators can be added to nodes dynamically as needed.
+With upcoming enhancements of data center interconnects, accelerators can be installed outside of specific nodes and be connected to nodes dynamically as needed.

-This KEP introduces a new API for describing which of these new resource kinds a pod needs.
+This KEP introduces a new API for describing which of these new resources a pod needs.
 The API supports:

 - Network-attached resources.
 The existing [device manager API](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/resource-management/device-plugin.md)